 What I love about Dollar Shave Club is its sheer simplicity: an e-commerce subscription business for men’s products.
 There is nothing extraordinary about it—razors have been in demand for centuries.
 One of the most counterintuitive things for people who are just starting to sell on Amazon is that they do not need to create a new product.
 In fact, they should be as uncreative as they can be, and not try to invent a product.

 Dollar Shave Club sources their razors from a company called Dorco.
 In fact, you can buy the razors on the website, or on Amazon.
 This is the Dorco listing on Amazon:

 And presumably the same razor can be purchased on Dollar Shave Club’s website for almost 4x the price:

 How is that for competing against your supplier?
 I’m not even sure though that a Dollar Shave Club member would even recognize the difference in razor if the supplier changed.
-Referencing my first two points, Dollar Shave Club has identified their tribe of customers, and addressed that customers’ needs.
-The specific minutiae of the product is almost an after thought after these two have been established as strongly as they have.
+Referencing my first two points, Dollar Shave Club has identified their tribe of customers and addressed that customers’ needs.
+The specific minutiae of the product are almost an afterthought after these two have been established as strongly as they have.

 It is a shining example that finding a great product, solving a customer pain point, and presenting the solution to the target market in a unique and relatable voice can lead to unbridled success.
 To the tune of a billion dollars.
 I know it is a lofty goal, but it is something that we can achieve.
 What takeaways do you find most inspiring from this story?
 Let me know in the comments section below!